Danny Saucedo: 2007–2011: E.M.D.

 Danny formed with previous Idol contestants Erik Segerstedt & Mattias Andréasson the Swedish pop band E.M.D., at the same time putting his solo output as well.
 Both Erik Segerstedt and Danny Saucedo had released successful solo albums, the first with his A Different Shade and the second with his album Heart Beats, during the Autumn of 2007, they formed alongside Mattias Andréasson the Swedish trio E.M.D.
 Their first single, a cover of Bryan Adams, Rod Stewart and Sting's hit "All For Love" rose to third place on Hitlistan.
 "All for Love" charted on Swedish national record chart immediately.
 The follow-up was a debut album, A State of Mind, in May 2008.
-The album debuted at #1 on the Swedish Album Chart and produced three additional domestic chart topping singles after "All for Love", being "Jennie Let Me Love You", "Alone" and, after the deluxe album edition, the single "Baby Goodbye".
+The album debuted at No. 1 on the Swedish Album Chart and produced three additional domestic chart topping singles after "All for Love", being "Jennie Let Me Love You", "Alone" and, after the deluxe album edition, the single "Baby Goodbye".

 E.M.D participated in the 2009 Melodifestivalen with the track "Baby Goodbye", making it to the final, where they finished third.
 In November 2009 E.M.D. released their second album and first holiday album, Välkommen hem, containing Swedish Christmas music and the album's first and only single, Välkommen Hem, (originally sung by Magnus Carlsson) was released on 13 November 2009.
 E.M.D. finished the studio recording of their second studio album and third album overall entitled Rewind in 2010.
 The band released the first single from the album, "Save Tonight", a cover of a song by Eagle-Eye Cherry, followed by "What Is Love", a cover of a song by Haddaway, in 2010.
 The album was released on 3 December 2010 with the release of the "There's a Place for Us" as the album's third single.
 In late 2010, the band announced an indefinite breakup.